-Make Your Relationship Work: Five Ways To Stay Connected20 comments
+Make Your Relationships Work: Five Ways To Stay Connected21 comments

 “Relationships are hard work.”

 We hear this over and over.
 But what does it mean besides conjuring fear and dread?
 Or worse, hopelessness for someone who feels she is not good enough.
-Relationships with fear involved are VERY hard work.
-Fear is exhausting, unpredictable and can get in the middle of even the most loving relationships.
+When fear is involved your relationships are VERY hard work.
+Fear is exhausting, unpredictable and can get in the middle of even the most loving of your relationships.

 Fear has partners withdrawing from each other, getting defensive, talking themselves out of making effort, being down-right mean to each other, and looking for love in all the wrong places.

-So how do you make your relationship work?
+So how do you make your relationships work?

 5 Ways To Stay Connected